Projects

 Spatiotemporal Gaussian Processes for Predicting Retinal Neural Responses

-- Scalable gaussian process inference of neural responses to movies Accepted Poster at CoSyNe 2024
+- Scalable gaussian process inference of neural responses to movies Accepted Poster at CoSyNe 2024 - Paper in Progress

 - Developed a scalable Gaussian process framework for modeling neural responses to naturalistic movie stimuli